 You build it, you run it – Typically, the team responsible for building a service is also responsible for operating and maintaining it in production.
 This principle is also known as DevOps.
 DevOps also helps bring developers into close contact with the actual users of their software and improves their understanding of the customers’ needs and expectations.
 The fact that DevOps is a key organizational principle for Microservices shouldn’t be underestimated because according to Conway’s law, system design is largely influenced by the organizational structure of the teams that build the system.

-To read more about Microservices, you’re your favorite search engine.
-But before we leave the topic completely, let's take a look at one use-case where Microservices are perfect for a Fintech platform.
+Let's take a look at one use-case where the microservices approach is perfect for a Fintech platform.
 Let’s say that you have 100 customers that use your platform, then the following happens:

-Let's say that Customer X wants to change something.
-There are four options for us to make those changes (there are more, but these are the major ones):
+Customer X wants to change something.
+There are four major options for us to make those changes:

 Change a single instance of the platform for Customer X.

 Change all instances but only allow access for the update to Customer X.

 Create some type of scripting capability in the platform that allows Customer X to make their own changes.